Free download here.

 Works published so far:

 1. Chandah-kaustubha: A book written by Radha-Damodara Gosvami and commented by Vidyabhusana in which 264 different poetic meters are described and exemplified.
-It will soon be published by Chaukhamba Sanskrit Samsthan, India’s largest publisher of traditional Sanskrit texts.
+Published by Chaukhamba Sanskrit Samsthan, India’s largest publisher of traditional Sanskrit texts.

 2. Siddhanta-darpana: A treatise written by Vidyabhusana that establishes the Srimad Bhagavatam as the sound incarnation of the Lord and refutes several objections against its authenticity.

 So far we have collected digital copies of about 130 books and manuscripts, some of which are gradually being uploaded and available for free here.